 Why Aspirin Can Prevent Cancer

-The researchers analyzed medical records of 100,000 human subjects starting from fifty years of age until they died.
+The researchers, from Italy’s Nuovo Regina Margherita Hospital, analyzed medical records of 100,000 human subjects starting from fifty years of age until they died.
 The study utilized 10-year colonoscopy or sigmoidoscopy screening records, together with the patients’ charts that indicated whether they were taking low dose aspirin or not (as many older patients with heart issues are advised to take low-dose aspirin as a blood-thinner).

 Those patients that took low-dose aspirin were significantly less likely to contract colorectal cancer.
 Those taking the low-dose aspirin that were getting colonoscopies had their cancer prevention rates increase from 68% to 81%, and those receiving sigmoidoscopy screening had cancer prevention rates increase from 39% to 69%.